rgiordan/rgiordan.github.io/_posts/2020-01-15-likelihood_ratio_model_selection.md

 ## Discussion

 From this decomposition, a number of interest facts follow immediately.

+#### Consistency

 A consistency result is clearest.
 If the $$\theta_1$$ model is a better fit in terms of KL divergence, then $$KL(q || p(y_1 | \bar\theta_2)) > KL(q || p(y_1 |
 \bar\theta_1))$$, and $$T_{kl} \rightarrow \infty$$ at rate $$N$$, dominating the other terms.
 Consequently, $$p(M_1 | y) \rightarrow 1$$.
 Conversely, if the